Get Inspired: How to get into Rowing

 If you don't fancy competing or training but you still want to be involved in rowing, then coaching and volunteering could be a great alternative.

 Rowing clubs are always looking for people to coach, officiate or help out on club events.
-British Rowing's Rowing Leader Training is designed to help 16-18 year olds safely deliver rowing lessons and the Session Coach scheme helps turn competent adult rowers into coaches.
+British Rowing's Rowing Leader Training is designed to help 16-18 year olds safely deliver rowing lessons and the Session Coach qualification helps turn competent adult rowers into coaches.

 Visit British Rowing to find out about event or club volunteering opportunities across the country.